What To Do With Your Money

 - property (a trust, or buy something and rent it out)

-- a small business project (maybe with friends or neighbours)
+- a small business project (maybe with friends or neighbors)

 Learn about investing.